cran/CDM/README.md

 #### Cognitive Diagnosis Modeling

-If you use `CDM` and have suggestions for improvement or have found bugs, please email me at robitzsch@ipn.uni-kiel.de.
+If you use `CDM` and have suggestions for improvement or have found bugs, please email me at robitzsch@leibniz-ipn.de.

+#### Manual

+The manual may be found here [https://alexanderrobitzsch.github.io/CDM/](https://alexanderrobitzsch.github.io/CDM/)

 #### CRAN version